 Keeping your mouth clean is important to your oral health generally, but it’s especially important after undergoing any dental procedure.
 Your dentist will provide you with gauze to use to absorb any bleeding from the extraction site in the days after the extraction.
 Remove gauze soaked with blood and replace it with clean gauze as frequently as required.

-Once the freezing and numbness of your procedure eases, continue to brush and floss as normal — but gently and while avoiding the site of your extraction until you’ve healed fully.
+Once the freezing and numbness of your procedure ease, continue to brush and floss as normal — but gently and while avoiding the site of your extraction until you’ve healed fully.

 Avoiding “dry socket”

 Your dentist in West Edmonton will ensure that a clot is well-established at the site of your tooth extraction before you leave the clinic.
 Maintaining that clot is essential to protecting the underlying nerve and jaw.
 If that clot is dislodged, a condition called dry socket can cause significant pain and the risk of infection increases.
 To avoid disturbing your blood clot and to avoid dry sockets, avoid the following activities while recovering from your tooth extraction:

 - Spitting, smoking, and sucking through a straw